zammad/zammad-admin-documentation/system/objects/types.rst

          Please note that this field *does not* support text formatting or HTML content (rich text).

-      .. warning:: **🥵 This field can consume a lot of space**
+      .. warning:: **🥵 This field can consume a lot of visual space**

-         Depending on where you use this field type, it may use a lot of space if you provide a lot of text.
+         Depending on where you use this field type, it may use a lot of visual space if you provide a lot of text.
 This may be an issue to work with.

    Maxlength